 5. Diethanolamine (DEA) and Triethanolamine (TEA).

-Used as foaming agents in shampoos, soaps and body washes.
+Used as foaming agents in shampoos.

 Synergistic - combines with other chemicals to create carcinogenic nitrosamines.